Zhubin Parang

-Zhubin Parang is an American comedian and television writer.
-He is currently a producer and writer on the political satire series The Daily Show.
+Zhubin Parang (born June 4, 1981) is an American comedian and television writer.
+He is a producer and writer on the political-satire series The Daily Show.

-Early life
+Early life and education

-Parang was born in Knoxville, Tennessee on June 4, 1981, to Iranian parents.
-His father Masood is a professor and the associate dean of academic and student affairs at the University of Tennessee's Tickle College of Engineering.
-Parang attended Vanderbilt University where he was member of the Tongue 'N' Cheek improv group and Lambda Chi Alpha fraternity.
-After graduating in 2003 with a degree in political science and sociology, Parang earned his J.D. degree from Georgetown Law.
-While working as a lawyer, he continued doing improv at UCB New York.
+Parang was born in Knoxville, Tennessee, on June 4, 1981, to Iranian parents.
+His father, Masood, is a professor and the associate dean of academic and student affairs at the University of Tennessee's Tickle College of Engineering.

+Parang attended Vanderbilt University, where he was a member of the Tongue 'N' Cheek improvisation group and Lambda Chi Alpha fraternity.
+After graduating in 2003 with a degree in political science and sociology, Parang earned his Juris Doctor degree from the Georgetown University Law Center.

+Career

+While working as a lawyer, he continued doing improv at the Upright Citizens Brigade New York City.
 After practicing corporate law for four years, Parang decided to quit and focus on a career in comedy.

-Career

 His first writing job was for Jake Sasseville's Late Night Republic.

 In 2011, Parang received an e-mail from The Daily Show asking him to submit, which he did at the advice of Hallie Haglund.
 They then hired him as a staff writer under Jon Stewart.
 In 2015, after four years at The Daily Show, he was promoted to head writer when Trevor Noah became host.
-In 2018 he was promoted to producer.
+In 2018, he was promoted to producer.